Shuten-dōji: Named swords and arms

 Warriors would conceal their armor and swords, many of which have been given proper names, in their oi (portable chests; "panniers" according to Reider).

 Raikō's chest contained the sword Chisui (ちすゐ, assumed to be "血吸", thus "Bloodsucker"), vermilion armor (hiodoshi) called randen gusari (らんでん鎖, Randen Chain), and a vermilion helmet called Shishiō ("Lion King" or "Lion Lord".)
 Hōshō's contained a two-foot halberd (ko-naginata) called Iwakiri (Cutting Rock or Stonecutter).
-Tsuna had a sword named (Cutting Demon or Demon Slasher) and yellow-green set of armor and helmet.
+Tsuna had a sword named Onikiri Yasutsuna|Onikiri (Cutting Demon or Demon Slasher) and yellow-green set of armor and helmet.
 (Note: The color of Tsuna's armor and helmet are moegi (萌黄) to be more precise.)

 A real existing tachi (Japanese long sword) named Dōjigiri, which is one of the Five Best Swords under Heaven and designated national treasure of Japan, is associated with the tradition of being the sword that killed Shuten-dōji.
 (Note: Dōjigiri should be equatable to Chisui by logic, but scholarly notes on this is scant.
-One book that makes this reference is an illustrated book on swords by comic-book artist who has frequently created work on historical subjects.)
+One book that makes this reference is an illustrated book on swords by comic-book artist Kurogane Hiroshi who has frequently created work on historical subjects.)
 Tada Shrine also has a tachi, Onikirimaru, which has a legend that it defeated Shuten-dōji.
 (Note: Onikirimaru has the same name as another name of Higekiri, but they are different swords.)
 Kitano Tenmangū Shrine owns tachi that has been handed down as Onikiri (also known as Higekiri) described in this tradition.

 In the Otogi Bunko text discussed here however, since many swords attack Shuten-dōji and sever his head, it is not clear who or which sword is to be credited with the decapitation.